 To start a NASP program in your Pennsylvania school, contact the Pennsylvania Game Commission.
 Usually grant funding is available to offset the purchase of a starter equipment kit for your school.
 Funding is contingent on the agency's receipt of a commitment letter specifically noting that NASP will become part of the school's physical education curriculum or other related curricula.
 The commitment letter also should detail the number of students and grade levels in the school.

-Once a commitment letter is received, an equipment kit is orderd by your school.
-An equipment kit costs $3094.00, $1,500.00 of which is covered by the Game Commission.
+Once a commitment letter is received, an equipment kit is ordered by your school.
+An equipment kit costs $3,166.00 for public schools and $3,228.00 for private schools; $1,500.00 of which is covered by the Game Commission.
 In addition, other funding may be available at the time that you place your order because of grants and donations from organizations such as Easton Foundation, Rocky Mountain Elk Foundation and Safari Club International.
 Some equipment, such as quivers and bow storage boxes, can be constructed in your school or at home.
 Some technology education classes have even helped to build some of this equipment.
 After your equipment order arrives, you will work with the PGC to coordinate a free Basic Archery Instructor (BAI) training course for your instructors.
 The eight-hour course covers everything from setting up a range in your school to coaching students on shooting form.
 To set up a BAI training for your school or to find one for an instructor in your area, contact firstname.lastname@example.org.
 Also, visit the BAI Training calendar to register for upcoming training in your area.

 Pennsylvania NASP State Tournament: To maintain student interest in archery, schools may want to create an after-school program or team to represent your school at the Pennsylvania NASP State Tournament in University Park, Pennsylvania.
-Each year, students from across the state gather to compete.
-The highest placing teams and individuals in three different categories (elementary, middle and high school) can represent Pennsylvania at the National competition in Louisville, Kentucky and even at the World Tournament at Disney's ESPN Wide World of Sports.
 For more information on the state tournament and how your school can participate, email email@example.com.

 Community organizations: Many sportsmen's clubs and other organizations offer opportunities for young archers to participate in their events.
 Contact firstname.lastname@example.org to identify some of these clubs and opportunities for NASP students to pursue.
 If you are aware of an organization that offers an opportunity for young archers, please contact this email as well with more information on your organization or event.